-Standard - Reconstitute the Standard with 1.0 mL of Sample Diluent.
-This reconstitution produces a stock solution of 80 mIU/L. Allow the standard to sit for a minimum of 15 minutes with gentle agitation prior to making serial dilutions (Making serial dilution in the wells directly is not permitted).
-Please firstly dilute the stock solution to 20 mIU/L and the diluted standard serves as the high standard (20 mIU/L).
-The Sample Diluent serves as the zero standard (0 mIU/L).
+Standard - Reconstitute the Standard with 1.0 ml of Sample Diluent.
+This reconstitution produces a stock solution of 80 ng/mL.
+Allow the standard to sit for about 10 minutes with gentle agitation prior to making serial dilutions (Making serial dilution in the wells directly is not permitted).
+Please firstly dilute the stock solution to 40 ng/mL and the diluted standard serves as the high standard (40 ng/mL).
+The Sample Diluent serves as the zero standard (0 ng/mL).

-Detection Reagent A and B - Dilute to the working concentration using Assay Diluent A and B (1:100), respectively.
+Detection Reagent A and B - Dilute to the working concentration using Assay Diluent A or B (1:100), respectively.